swiss-seismological-service/scdetect/README.md

 In order to run `scdetect` a *template configuration* must be provided by means of using `scdetect`'s `--templates-json path/to/templates.json` CLI flag.
-The template configuration is a [JSON](https://www.json.org) configuration file and contains an array of *detector configuration* JSON objects.
+The template configuration is a [JSON](https://www.json.org) configuration file and contains an array of *detector configuration* JSON objects (each detector refers to a template event identified by its `"originId"`).
 An exemplary multi-stream detector configuration (for the streams `CH.GRIMS..HHZ` and `CH.HASLI..HHZ`) may look like: